-Arthur Robert Ashe was an African American tennis player and human rights activist who overcame adversity and discrimination to become one of the greatest tennis players in American history.
-To date he is the first and only male African American to win the singles title in three of tennis' Grand Slam events, the U.S. Open (1968), the Australian Open (1970), and Wimbledon (1975) as well as the doubles title in the French Open (1971) and Australian Open (1977).
-Ashe was also the first male African American player to serve on the U.S. Davis Cup team and also as the Davis Cup captain.
+Arthur Robert Ashe was an Black tennis player and human rights activist who became one of the greatest tennis players in American history.
+To date he is the first and only Black man to win the singles title in three of tennis' Grand Slam events, the U.S. Open (1968), the Australian Open (1970), and Wimbledon (1975) as well as the doubles title in the French Open (1971) and Australian Open (1977).
+Ashe was also the first Black male player to serve on the U.S. Davis Cup team and also as the Davis Cup captain.

 Ashe was born on July 10, 1943 in Richmond, Virginia.
 He grew up in a segregated community and was banned from playing and practicing on the city's tennis courts, open at the time only to white players.
 Ashe was, however, able to refine his skills and found coaches in both Richmond and Lynchburg, Virginia.
 Although he was banned from competing in many elite tennis competitions that were open to whites only, his talent did not go unseen.
 After graduating first from his high school class, Ashe was offered a scholarship to play tennis in California at UCLA.
 Ashe soared in academics and athletics, and during his time at UCLA he helped his team finish first in the nation.
 After receiving a business degree from UCLA, Ashe joined the U.S Army and served for 2 years while still competing in professional tennis competitions.